Below is a collection recipes that work well with leftover Thanksgiving dinner or roasted chicken dinners. I hope you enjoy this

 1/8 tsp. pepper, fresh ground

-3 apples peeled, cored and chopped into ½ pieces (Granny Smiths and Galas taste delicious)
+peeled, cored and chopped into ½ pieces (Granny Smiths and Galas taste

 ½ cup dried cherries, chopped